evildmp/diataxis-documentation-framework/source/reference.rst

 Reference material contains *propositional or theoretical* knowledge that a user looks to in their *work*.

 The only purpose of a reference guide is to describe, as succinctly as possible, and in an orderly way.
-Whereas the content of tutorials and how-to guides are led by needs of the user, reference material is led by the product it describes.
+Whereas the content of tutorials and how-to guides is led by the needs of the user, reference material is led by the product it describes.

 ..  rst-class:: sidebar

-..  include:: /snippets/diagram-reference.rst
+..  diataxis-diagram:: axes bottom-right
+    :title: Reference
+    :desc: Reference describes what is, and serves the application of skill.
+It is information-oriented.

+    :name-bottom-right:    Reference
+    :purpose-bottom-right: Information-oriented
+    :axis-label-bottom:    Describes what is
+    :axis-label-right:     Serves application of skill

 In the case of software, reference guides describe the software itself - APIs, classes, functions and so on - and how to use them.

-Your users need reference material because they need truth and certainty - firm platforms on which to stand while they work.
+Your users need reference material because they need truth and certainty - firm platforms on which to stand while they apply their skill.
 Good technical reference is essential to provide users with the confidence to do their work.

 -----------